 Use an air compressor to dry a foam air filter faster.
-On the other hand, a fabric air filter will dry faster if you swirl and toss it into mid-air a few times.
+Alternatively, a fabric air filter will dry faster if you swirl and toss it into mid-air a few times.

-While the air filter is left aside to further dry, you can give its housing or air box a good cleaning too.
+While the air filter is left aside to dry further, you can give its housing or air box a good cleaning too.
 Lightly spray it with a mild soap detergent, let it sit a while before wiping it down a few times with a clean microfiber or wash cloth.

 Whether our motorcycles are for transport or fun or both, it is a reflection of our choice of lifestyle.
 The best way to clean and detail is thus a personal preference.
 Nonetheless, you should take into consideration how often they are used, the terrains they are used on and how to best fit their cleaning into your lifestyle.